Electric Transportation: Take Advantage Now

 Tax Credits for Electric Vehicle Charging Equipment

-Schools can also claim energy tax credits (Sec.
+Schools can still claim energy tax credits (Sec.
 30C) for electric vehicle (EV) charging equipment installed at qualifying locations.

 The tax credit amount is 6-30% of EV charging equipment cost, up to $100,000 per charger.